Mardi Gras Frequently Asked Questions

 Since you will be spending long days outside, pack comfortable shoes and clothes that can get somewhat dirty.
 Don’t forget to check the forecast for rain.
 If storms are predicted, then you’ll definitely want to bring a raincoat!

 Nowhere.
-We hate to be the bearer of bad news, but most rooms with balconies are in the French Quarter, where there are no parades.
-There are only a couple of hotels along the parade route that have rooms with balconies, and those are rented years in advance by corporations.
+We hate to be the bearer of bad news, but most rooms with balconies are in the French Quarter, where there are no full-size, traditional parades.
+There are some smaller foot parades that go through the French Quarter, but because of float size restrictions in the area, no big parades go through that area.
+There are only a couple of hotels along the main parade routes (like on St. Charles Avenue) that have rooms with balconies, and those are rented years in advance by corporations.

 It's free!
 Not only that, but you'll leave with bags of Mardi Gras beads and throws.
 That's why we call it the "Greatest Free Show on Earth!"